codex-academy/angular-intro/README.md

 ## Intro

 There is a good [introduction video](https://www.youtube.com/watch?v=uFTFsKmkQnQ) on the Angular JS web site, but it is for Angular version 1.3 and older.
+To follow along with the video you will need to do a few things differently.
+Those are specified below.

-To try is out this example I created this repository that contains an `index.html` file configured with all dependencies.
-You should wite youe Javascript in the `app.js` file.
+I created this repository that contains an `index.html` file configured with all dependencies.
+You should write your client-side Javascript in the `app.js` file.
 To be able to create the example application as in the video make the changes as specified below.

+It's configures as and Express JS application as we will need a backend eventually for RESTFULL API calls from the client to the server.
+All initial code will be running on the client side.

+Start by doing a : `npm install` and then run the application using `nodemon index.js` - there is an `index.html` file in the `./public` folder.

 Open `index.html` in a browser there should be no errors if you open `Google Developer Tools`, `Firebug` or `Firefox Developer Tools` (I recommend installing the Firebug add-on when using Firefox).